DigBioLab/ExpoSeq/README.md

 [4] M.A.
 Larkin and others, Clustal W and Clustal X version 2.0, Bioinformatics, Volume 23, Issue 21, November 2007, Pages 2947–2948, https://doi.org/10.1093/bioinformatics/btm404

+[5] Aric A. Hagberg, Daniel A. Schult and Pieter J. Swart, “Exploring network structure, dynamics, and function using NetworkX”, in Proceedings of the 7th Python in Science Conference (SciPy2008), Gäel Varoquaux, Travis Vaught, and Jarrod Millman (Eds), (Pasadena, CA USA), pp. 11–15, Aug 2008